We are excited that many of our favorite fall activities are returning to Bozeman this year!

-A visit to Rocky Creek Farm is a classic Bozeman tradition in the fall, and fun for the whole family!
+A visit to Gallatin Valley Botanical at Rocky Creek Farm is a classic Bozeman tradition in the fall, and fun for the whole family!
 From late September to Halloween, the Fall Festival at Rocky Creek Farm is in full swing.
-They have hay rides to the pumpkin patch, apple picking, cider pressing, and more!
+They have hayrides to the pumpkin patch, apple picking, cider pressing, and more!
 They also have a farm stand that will be stocked with seasonal produce, carving pumpkins, apple cider, and many more items.
 While they are under new ownership, the new owners have done a fantastic job of keeping this Bozeman tradition alive.

-With harvest season in full swing, fall is the best time to visit Bozeman farms.
-One of our favorites, Chance Farms has a farm stand at their farm that is stocked several times a week with weekly produce.
-They accept all types of payments including cash, checks, and Venmo which makes it even easier!
-It is open 24/7.
-The Bozeman Winter Farmers' market also begins in the fall and it is a great way to find a wide variety of locally made goods and food.
-The Fall markets begin on Saturday, October 3rd at the Gallatin Valley Fairgrounds and continue on select Saturdays throughout the rest of the year.
+With harvest season in full swing, fall is the best time to visit Bozeman farmer's markets.
+There are a couple more left of the market at Lindley and the Bozeman Winter Farmers' market usually begins in October and it is a great way to find a wide variety of locally made goods and food.
 Click here for dates and directions.

 #4 Try an escape room